Fikayomi31/alx-higher_level_programming/0x03-python-data_structures/README.md

 write a function that returns a tuple with the length of a string and its first character.
 Write a function that finds the biggest integer of a list.
-Write a function that finds all multiples of 2 in a list.
+Write a function that finds all multiples of 2 in a list. write a function that deletes the item at a specific position in a list.
+Complete the source code in order to switch value of a and b

+You can find the source code here
+Your code should be inserted where the comment is (line 4) Your program should be exactly 5 lines long